 Daily chapel for all students and faculty is an enduring tradition that has been in place since the very first day of school in 1974.
 The spiritual identity of ESD is grounded in the Christian faith, expressed through the liturgy and tradition of the Episcopal church.
 We are an institution whose spiritual self-understanding is Christian, but also a place where students of all faiths are welcomed and respected.
 Every human being has value because God has created them in His own image.

-Middle and Upper School have "chapel talks" and an abbreviated form of Morning Prayer for 20 minutes four days a week; each Wednesday Holy Eucharist is celebrated in a more formal, 40-minute service.
+- Middle and Upper School have "chapel talks" and an abbreviated form of Morning Prayer and Holy Eucharist is celebrated once a month in a more formal, 40-minute service.

-Students also participate through student vestry, acolytes, and musical accompaniment like the Upper School comtemporary chapel band
+- Students also participate through student vestry, acolytes, and musical accompaniment